CarmeTeam/Carme-Docu/InstallDoc/README.md

 ## How to install Carme-demo

 Carme-demo is easy to install.
-Once your cluster is set with the [system requirements](#system-requirements), you are ready to go.
+Once your cluster  or your single device is set with the [system requirements](#system-requirements), you are ready to go.

+**Windows users** require WSL, refer to:  [How to install WSL in a Windows device](#how-to-install-wsl-in-a-windows-device).
+Once installed, you can proceed with the steps given here.

+If you already have WSL, but you don't want to use it to test Carme-demo, then you can create a test environment that can be easily removed.
+Refer to: [How to install Carme-demo in a Windows device considering a WSL test environment](#how-to-install-carme-demo-in-a-windows-device-considering-a-wsl-test-environment).

 #### Step 1: Clone the repo